Which Product Background Color to Use in Your Ecommerce Photos

 Background color is just one of the many things you can play with to express your brand’s vibe.
 The material, texture, and size of your backdrop can all play their part in a great product photo.
 Here's a closer look at how they work together:

-backdrop sizes
+Backdrop sizes

 If you're doing all your own product photography, you’ll likely want to invest in a good backdrop.
 The dimensions of your backdrop could be as small as 23 x 35 in for flat lay photos (laying your product on a flat surface and shooting from overhead).